 The MBR partition table is not bad but it was designed for a different time.
-MBR was designed to work with 32 bit data architectures, therefore, it was impossible for it to manage disks larger than 2TB nor more than 4 partitions per disk, and on the other hand, GPT was designed to work with 64 bit data architectures, which allows the management of disks up to 9.4 ZB and can manage up to 128 partitions.
+MBR was designed to work with 32-bit data architectures, therefore, it couldn't manage disks larger than 2TB nor more than 4 partitions per disk, and on the other hand, GPT was designed to work with 64-bit data architectures, which allows the management of disks up to 9.4 ZB and can manage up to 128 partitions.

 To understand what EFI is, it is important to know what the Firmware of your computer is.
-In electronics and computing, firmware is software that manages hardware at the most basic level possible.
+In electronics and computing, the firmware is software that manages hardware at the most basic level possible.
 In computing, firmware must be able to manage and synchronize the operation of several components at once.
-It is very common for a computer to be made up of pieces of different brands, so it is necessary for a motherboard to be able to control different measurements of voltage, frequency or temperatures.
+It is very common for a computer to be made up of pieces of different brands, so a motherboard must be able to control different measurements of voltage, frequency, or temperatures.
 This is why in 1975 the Basic Input / Output System (BIOS) was introduced.
 This software had to be light enough to be stored on a non-volatile ROM on the motherboard and at the same time had to be able to allow the user to edit the operating parameters of the installed hardware.

 As I mentioned before, MBR is a data structuring scheme designed to work together with BIOS, while GPT was developed based on the limitations of EFI, for this reason, it is important to know if your computer uses EFI or BIOS to properly choose the partition table that you will use.